October Weather in Orlando Florida, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Orlando is essentially constant during October, remaining within 0.2 miles per hour of 4.3 miles per hour throughout.
+The average hourly wind speed in Orlando is gradually increasing during October, increasing from 7.6 miles per hour to 8.3 miles per hour over the course of the month.

 Orlando is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.